coldnw/custom-mkshrc-android/README.md

 - Install Via magisk , kernel su or apatch
 - reboot
 - Make sure no other magisk modules is interfering with mkshrc otherwise this module won't work
-- "If you are use Termux, you can run the following command in Termux's default shell after installing the module to make Termux use the module's configuration:"
+- "If you use Termux, you can run the following command in Termux's default shell after installing the module to make Termux use the module's configuration:"
 ```
 termux-setup-storage
 echo "source /system/etc/mkshrc" >> ~/.bashrc